Course Leader (M, L)

 - Toughness, fracture toughness and fatigue fracture.

-- Micromechanisms of fracture and fatigue in metals.
+- Micromechanisms of brittle and ductile fracture, and of fatigue, in metals.

 - Analysis of fracture and fatigue in design.